 Possessing wealth is not the problem; being possessed by wealth is

-Some people think that to be spiritual is to be anti-material, to give up everything material for attaining the spiritual.
+Some people think that to be spiritual is to be anti-material, that they need to give up everything material for attaining the spiritual.

 However, the Bhagavad-gita doesn’t recommend such world-rejecting spirituality.
 It concludingly assures that Arjuna, on becoming spiritually conscious, will attain victory and prosperity (18.78).